 - Can I send you an Eagleview, Pictometry or other satellite measurement report to help in assembling my estimate?

-Step 1: Print an Order Form and fill it out by hand.
+Step 1: Print a Scope Sheet and fill it out by hand.

-The Order Form is where you list all of the information about your project, including the scope of work that you want to appear in your estimate.
-Once you’ve completed the Order Form, scan it and save it as an image file (PDF, JPEG or TIF).
+The Scope Sheet is where you list all the information about your project, including the scope of work you want to appear in your estimate.
+Once you’ve filled out and completed the Scope Sheet, you will scan it and save it as an image file (i.e. PDF, JPEG or TIF).

-Step 2: Send us your completed Scope Sheet form.
+Step 2: Send us your completed Scope Sheet.

 Insurance company’s estimate

 Any subcontractor estimates